Latest Tweet @Steamcast

 (Above) The logo that was used between 2009 and mid-2011 and sported a monochromatic website colour scheme.

-As a community-founded podcast, Steamcast places high importance on community participation, of which members are welcome to join the hosts and share their thoughts and opinions on specific topics.
-This gives the community — everyday gamers — the opportunity to voice their opinions and concerns.
+As a community-founded podcast, Steamcast placed high importance on community participation, of which members are welcome to join the hosts and share their thoughts and opinions on specific topics.
+This gave the community — everyday gamers — the opportunity to voice their opinions and concerns.

-Steamcast episodes are released in audio and video format, and generally go for around an hour in length.
-Episodes are recorded live every Wednesday and published the following Friday.
-It follows a three-part structure:
+Steamcast episodes were released in audio format, and generally lasted for around an hour in length.
+Episodes were recorded live every Monday and published the following Wednesday.
+It followed a three-part structure:

-1. Mail Bag — Emails and messages sent to us by our listeners are addressed
+1. Mail Bag — Emails and messages sent to us by our listeners were addressed

-2. News — The latest Valve, Steam, and gaming industry news are covered
+2. News — The latest Valve, Steam, and gaming industry news was covered

-3. Threads of Discussion — A community-raised topic is discussed in detail
+3. Threads of Discussion — A community-raised topic was discussed in detail

-Audio versions of the episodes are published on the official Steamcast website, on a M4A-file RSS feed (which includes iTunes chapters) and on a MP3-file RSS feed.
-The podcast is listed in the iTunes Store.
+Audio versions of the episodes were published on the official Steamcast website, on a M4A-file RSS feed (which includes iTunes chapters) and on a MP3-file RSS feed.
+The podcast is listed in the .

-There is also an official Twitter feed, Facebook page and Steam Community group where the hosts talk with our listeners, post announcements and even give away free games from time to time.
-Steamcast also accepts donations from fans which are used for maintenance costs, improving our production quality and charity donations.
+There is also an official , and Steam Community group where the hosts talk with our listeners, post announcements and even give away free games from time to time.

 About the hosts